mbr/slugger/README.rst

 License
 -------
-Slugger is licensed under the LGPL license like glibc, as it uses an integral part of that library (the localedata information).
+Slugger is licensed under the LGPL license like *glibc*, as it uses an integral part of that library (the localedata information).